Skip to main content

 • Complete the Projected Degree Proposal Form for the AMP (updated 9/15/2023).
 These are due to the Chancellor's Office in January each year.
 If approved, they will be placed on the agenda of the March Board of Trustees meeting for their approval.

-• Once the Projected Degree Proposal received Board of Trustees approval, the campus has five years in which to develop and submit the full proposal.
+• After the Board of Trustees approval, the campus has five years in which to develop and submit the full proposal.

-Step 3: Submit a full degree program proposal in Curriculog for campus approval.
+Step 3: Submit a new program proposal in Curriculog for campus approval.
 Include all required documentation.

 Required items to be submitted in proposal:

-1. Please be sure that you complete the section in your proposal in Curriculog for Rationale and make sure that your statement addresses:
+1. Complete the Rationale and make sure that your statement addresses:

 • Why this degree program is necessary and distinct from other degrees/programs